The expected sum of edge lengths in planar linearizations of trees. Theory and applications: Theory

 \subsection{Generating arrangements uniformly at random}

 Arrangements can be generated freely, that is, by imposing no constraint on the possible orderings, where all the $n!$ possible orderings are equally likely, or by imposing some constraint on the possible orderings.
 Generating unconstrained arrangements is straightforward: it is well known that a permutation of $n$ elements can be generated u.a.r. in time $\bigO{n}$ \citep{Cormen2001a}.
+It can be done as follows.
+Assume we are given a set of $n$ vertices, say $V=\{u_1,\dots,u_n\}$, and let $i=1$.
+Repeat the following steps $n$ times, \begin{enumerate} \item Select u.a.r. a vertex from $V$; the vertex is chosen with probability $1/(n-i+1)$.
+Let $u_i$ be said vertex, \item Place $u_i$ in the arrangement at position $i$, that is, let $\arr(u_i)=i$, \item Remove $u_i$ from $V$, \item Increment $i$ by $1$. \end{enumerate} The product of all probabilities of vertex choice gives that the probability of producing a certain linear arrangement is

+thus the arrangement is constructed uniformly at random.
+Since the removal of a vertex from the set and uniformly random choice of vertex can both be implemented in constant time (using arrays), the running time is $\bigO{n}$.

 When constraints are involved, projectivity is often the preferred choice \citep{Gildea2007a,Liu2008a,Futrell2015a}.
 First, we present a $\bigO{n}$-time procedure to generate projective arrangements u.a.r.
 (Section \ref{sec:theory:generating_arrangements:projective}) and review methods used in past research (Section \ref{sec:theory:generating_arrangements:past_research}).
 Then we present a novel $\bigO{n}$-time procedure to generate planar arrangements u.a.r.
 (Section \ref{sec:theory:generating_arrangements:planar}) which in turn involves the generation of random projective arrangements of a subtree.